stephenombuya/loginForm/README.md

 Contributions are welcome!
 If you have ideas or suggestions to improve the project, feel free to fork the repository and submit a pull request.

 ### **License**
-This project is licensed under the MIT License.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE.
 See the [LICENSE](https://github.com/stephenombuya/loginForm/blob/main/LICENSE) file for more details.